Mary Poppins (musical)

-Mary Poppins is a musical with music and lyrics by Richard M. Sherman and Robert B. Sherman (the Sherman Brothers) and additional music and lyrics by George Stiles and Anthony Drewe, and a book by Julian Fellowes.
-The musical is based on the similarly titled Mary Poppins children's books by P. L. Travers and the 1964 Disney film, and is a fusion of various elements from the two, including songs from the film.
+Mary Poppins is a musical with music and lyrics by the Sherman Brothers and additional music and lyrics by George Stiles and Anthony Drewe, and a book by Julian Fellowes.
+The musical is based on the similarly titled Mary Poppins children's books by P. L. Travers and the 1964 Disney film starring Julie Andrews, Dick Van Dyke, David Tomlinson and Glynis Johns and is a fusion of various elements from the two, including songs from the film.

 Produced by Cameron Mackintosh and Disney Theatrical Productions and directed by Richard Eyre with co-direction from Matthew Bourne who also acted as co-choreographer with Stephen Mear, the original West End production opened in December 2004 and won two Olivier Awards, one for Best Actress in a Musical and the other for Best Theatre Choreographer.
 A Broadway production with a near-identical creative team opened in November 2006, with only minor changes from the West End version.
 It received seven Tony nominations, including Best Musical, and won for Best Scenic Design in a Musical.
 The original Broadway production closed in March 2013, after 2,619 performances.
 Touring and international productions followed.

 The musical has become a popular choice for schools and community theatres to produce.